07 Jun Speak From The Heart

 Speak from the heart.

-One Christmas I hiked down into the Grand Canyon, whose bottom lay a vertical mile below the rim.
-Its walls were layered like a cake, and a foot-high stripe of red or gray rock indicated a million-plus years of erosion by the Colorado river.
+One Christmas, I hiked down into the Grand Canyon, whose bottom lay a vertical mile below the rim.
+Its walls were layered like a cake, and a foot-high stripe of red or gray rock indicated million-plus years of erosion by the Colorado River.
 Think of water – so soft and gentle – gradually carving through the hardest stone to reveal great beauty.
-Sometimes what seems weakest is actually most powerful.
+Sometimes what seems weakest is actually the most powerful.

-I met recently with a man whose marriage is being smothered by the weight of everything unsaid.
-What’s unnamed is all normal-range stuff – like wishing his wife were less irritable with their children, and more affectionate with him – but there’s been a kind of fear about facing it, as if it could blow up the relationship.
-But not talking is what’s actually blowing up their relationship – and in fact, when people do communicate in a heartfelt way, it’s dignified and compelling, and it usually evokes support and open-heartedness from others.
+I met with a man whose marriage is being smothered by the weight of everything unsaid.
+What’s unnamed is all normal-range stuff – like wishing his wife were less irritable with their children and more affectionate with him – but there’s been a kind of fear about facing it, as if it could blow up the relationship.
+But not talking is what’s actually blowing up their relationship – and in fact, when people do communicate in a heartfelt way, it’s dignified and compelling.
+It usually evokes support and open-heartedness from others.

 Before you talk:

 - Ground yourself in good intentions.
 To discover and express the truth, whatever it is.
 To help yourself and the other person.

 - Get a basic sense of what you want to say.
 Focus on your experience: thoughts, feelings, body sensations, wants, memories, images, the dynamic flow through awareness; it’s hard to argue with your experience, but easy to get into wrangles about situations, events, the past, or problem-solving.